+$Default: \ 2$

-Default: 2 How many times a single RADIUS request is transmissed to every configured RADIUS server (if no response is received).
+How many times a single RADIUS request is transmitted to every configured RADIUS server (if no response is received).

-• RoundRobinServers=BOOLEAN

-Default: 1 RADIUS requests retransmission method.
+- RoundRobinServers=BOOLEAN Default: 1 RADIUS requests retransmission method. - AppendCiscoAttributes=BOOLEAN Default: 0 If set, Cisco Vendor Specific BADIUS attributes are inclu

-• AppendCiscoAttributes=BOOLEAN

-Default: 0 If set, Cisco Vendor Specific RADIUS attibutes are included in RADIUS requests (h323-conf-id,h323-call-origin,h323-call-type).
+If set, Cisco Vendor Specific RADIUS attributes are included in RADIUS requests (h323-conf-id,h323-call-origin,h323-call-type).

-• TimestampFormat=IS08601
+- TimestampFormat=IS08601 - Default: N/A

-Default: N/A Format of timestamp strings sent in RADIUS attributes.
+Format of timestamp strings sent in RADIUS attributes.
 If this setting is not specified, a global one from the main gatekeeper section is applied.